navgarg/gci-2019/README.md

 # GCI-2019
-This is a new repository created for Google Code In 2019.
+Google Code In 2019 tasks.